 Two weeks ago we ran a story and video about an unidentified man playing a medley of Jewish songs on saxophone and clarinet in the Times Square subway station.
 At the time we didn't have any more information about him, but now we know the rest of the story, which we'll share with you.

-He's Isaiah Richardson Jr., an alumnus of the Juilliard School, the High School of Music and Art and the Performing Arts, the Clown Academy, and the United States Marine Corps Band.
+He's Isaiah Richardson Jr., an alumnus of the Juilliard School, the High School of Music and Art and the Performing Arts, and the United States Marine Corps Band.
 So what's he doing playing Jewish music in the subway?